XinFinOrg/TF_Deployer/Readme.md

 ### Setup

 `npm i`<br/>

+You can select the network to deploy the contract on the start by running appropriate script.

-`node index.js` or `npm run start`
+- Apothem - `node index.js` or `npm run start`

-*Note*: By defualt network is http://rpc.apothem.network, you can override it by using flag `--httpProvider=/--your-provider--/`
+- Mainnet - `npm run start-mainnet`